Camilo Sesto: Legacy

 Most of Sesto's works are in Spanish, but he has also recorded songs in English, Valencian, Italian, German, Japanese and Portuguese.
 Camilo has released at least one album in English.
 With a frenetic level of activity in the 1970s and 1980s, he remains one of the artists with the most number 1 hits (totaling 52).
 His albums had sold over 180 million copies by 2019.
 In 2017, Sesto was inducted into the Latin Songwriters Hall of Fame.
+He released a last album 'Camilo Simfónico' in 2018.